a-argy/negotiator/README.md

 5. **Attach proof to reply:** Your bot attaches `verification.txt` and optionally a `verification_data.json` to the message.
 The counterparty's bot can verify the proof locally, confirming the claim is backed by authentic signed data—without ever seeing the exact offer amount.

 **Result:** The counterparty knows a legitimate competing offer exceeds their bid, but learns nothing more.
 Trust is established cryptographically, not on faith.

+## Key Features
+- **Dual Discord Bots**: `bot1` and `bot2` run independently with separate prefixes, briefing channels, and shared negotiation channel.
+- **Strategic Personalities**: Each bot follows a concise, 100-word-max negotiation style that withholds exact figures while remaining truthful.
+- **Briefing Intake**: Bots can ingest free text and JSON attachments from their briefing channels to build negotiation context.
+- **Conversation Management**: Maintains structured history and context, with `start` commands to kick off a negotiation and `transcript` commands to view history.
+- **Fact Verification Pipeline**: Generates Rust expressions to verify claims against provided JSON data; produces `verification.txt` attachments.
+- **Zero-Knowledge Proofs (GCP)**: Offloads verification to a GCP endpoint running an SP1 zkVM program; returns verification summaries and optional proof artifacts.
+- **Key Management**: RSA keypair handling with stored public/private keys for signing/verification of submitted data.

+## How It Works (Flow)
+1) Users post briefing data (text/JSON) in each bot’s briefing channel.
+2) Bots negotiate in the shared negotiation channel.
+3) When a claim is made, the agent generates verifiable statements.
+4) GCP server (Actix + SP1 zkVM) evaluates conditions and returns public values/summary; bots can attach these to replies.

 ## Structure
 - `discord/agent.py` — MistralAgent: personality prompts, context assembly, verification prompt, proof handling.